carpentries/instructor-training/episodes/21-management.md

 > This discussion should take about 10 minutes.
 {: .challenge}

 Fortunately, Code of Conduct violations have been extremely rare in our community.
-Emphasizing our values up front really does make a difference.
-We hope that this preliminary introduction will help you know what to do, at a fundamental level, in case you encounter a violation.
-However, thorough preparation to manage a difficult situation demands more than we can offer you today.
+We think that this is because emphasizing our values up front really does make a difference.

+We hope that this preliminary introduction will help you work with your team to decide on a response in case you encounter a violation, and will support you in reporting incidents to prevent their recurrence.
+Thorough preparation to manage a difficult situation is useful for any leadership role, but is beyond the scope of this training event.
-Because this challenge is not unique to Instructors, The Carpentries is currently working to address this unmet training need more broadly across our community through development of a Code of Conduct Facilitator role.
+Because this challenge is not unique to Instructors, The Carpentries is currently working to address this unmet training need more broadly across our community through [development of a Code of Conduct Facilitator role][blog-coc-facilitators].
 Follow our communications channels to learn about additional opportunities for training in this area.

 > ## Know your Local Laws and Policies